Up to 50% off sofas & mattresses — limited‑time deals.

 Tuxedo Sofa Summary: Definition, Look, and Who It’s For

-• Definition: A tuxedo sofa has a backrest and armrests that sit at the same height, creating an even-arm silhouette.
+• Definition: A tuxedo sofa has arms and a back that meet at the same height, creating a clean, even silhouette.

-• Best for: Formal or design-forward rooms, conversation seating, and layouts where you want an architectural focal point.
+• Best for: Formal living rooms, design-led spaces, and layouts that benefit from a crisp focal point.

-• Watch-outs: High arms can limit lounging positions; comfort depends heavily on seat depth, cushion build, and back support.
+• Watch-outs: High arms can feel more upright than loungey, so comfort depends heavily on seat depth, cushion construction, and back support.

 Common Tuxedo Sofa Mistakes to Avoid